 Invoice Discounting – Meaning And Scope

 Discounting on invoices is an innovative financial solution that allows businesses to raise immediate funding by leveraging unpaid invoices.
-It is a form of invoice financing only minus the information to invoice issuers about such arrangement.
+It is a form of invoice financing only minus the information to invoice issuers about such an arrangement.

 These advances are basically short-term business loans secured by unpaid invoices whose payment is received by the lender towards loan recovery.
-Enterprises that carry high profit margins often resort to invoice discounting to raise the necessary funds at a short notice.
+Enterprises that carry high-profit margins often resort to invoice discounting to raise the necessary funds at a short notice.
 It thus allows businesses to tap new opportunities and move towards rapid growth.
-The financing option increases the rate of cash flow in the business, thus eliminating the need to rely on credit cycles of the firm.
+The financing option increases the rate of cash flow in the business, thus eliminating the need to rely on the credit cycles of the firm.

 How Does Invoice Discounting Work?

-Raising finance through the discounting of invoices follows a few simple steps, whereby the total loan availability and repayment differs from standard financing processes to a certain margin.
+Raising finance through the discounting of invoices follows a few simple steps, whereby the total loan availability and repayment differ from standard financing processes to a certain margin.
 Following are a few common steps involved in raising finance through discounting of invoices.

 Step 1: Raising Invoices From Buyers

-When a business initiates sales to the buyers, it raises invoices towards the payment of the requisite amounts.
-Such an invoice raised is used as collateral to raise funding of proportionate amount.
-Lenders providing financing to the business owners deduct a certain percentage towards lending charges and provide the remaining financing as loan to the business.
+When a business initiates sales to buyers, it raises invoices towards the payment of the requisite amounts.
+Such an invoice raised is used as collateral to raise funding of a proportionate amount.
+Lenders providing financing to the business owners deduct a certain percentage towards lending charges and provide the remaining financing as a loan to the business.
 The invoice payment so received on the due date is repaid to the lender towards loan recovery.

 Step 2: Application For Bill Discounting With The Selected Lender